 You consent and authorize us to monitor, and to record, telephone conversations and other electronic communications you have with us and with our representatives for reasonable business purposes, including security and quality assurance.
 We will not remind you that we may be monitoring or recording a call at the outset of the call unless required by law to do so.

 Wire Transfers and Other Fund Transfers.
 When we accept a wire transfer payment order instructing payment to you or your account, we will notify you of our receipt of payment by indicating the amount of the payment in your periodic statement.
 If the payment order does not specify an account, we may deposit the payment into any account that you maintain with us.
 Your periodic statement will be the only notice of receipt that we will provide you, and no interest will be paid on the wire transfer payment unless the account into which the payment is deposited otherwise pays interest.
 You agree to pay all service charges for wire transfer services stated in our schedule of service charges, as amended from time to time.
 Payment orders will not be accepted until executed by us.
 We reserve the right to refuse to accept any payment order.
 If there is ever any inconsistency or conflict between the account number and the name of a recipient on an instruction or payment order, we may rely exclusively on the account number and bank identification number contained in a payment order rather than the name.
 If you give us a payment order that is erroneous in any way, you agree to pay the amount of the order whether or not the error could have been detected by any security procedure we employ.
 Amendments to a payment order must be provided to us at least three business days prior to our execution of the payment order.
+If you request that a wire transfer be recalled after we initiate the transfer, we cannot guarantee that we will be able to recover the funds.
 We may record any telephone conversations or data transmissions that initiate or amend payment orders.
 The exchange rate on a return payment order shall be the rate in effect at the time the return is received.

 Service Charges.
 You acknowledge that you have been provided our current schedule of service charges and, if applicable, interest rates for your account.
 Some services are negotiated separately and may be subject to other written agreements with us.
 You agree to pay us the service charges in effect from time to time.
 You agree that such service charges may be changed by us from time to time upon notice to you or your authorized agent, given either by our posting the revised schedule in each of our branch offices or web site for a period of not less than ten (10) calendar days prior to the effective date of such change or mailing, e-mailing or otherwise delivering, providing or making available to you a copy of the revised schedule not less than ten (10) calendar days prior to the effective date of such change.
 You agree that we may deduct from your account, even if your account is dormant, abandoned, or unclaimed, and without any further notice or demand, all service charges applicable to your account, as well as charges for the purchase of checks, drafts, and other products ordered by you or your authorized agent from or through us.
 You agree that if your account is closed during a statement cycle, at account closing, we may charge all service charges not yet posted to your account for that statement cycle.
 We shall not be liable for failing to pay any item presented against your account if the available balance is insufficient to pay the item, even if the insufficient available balance results solely from debiting these service and other charges from your account.